FREQUENTLY ASKED QUESTIONS

 I HAVE QUESTIONS OR AM LOOKING FOR A MIDWIFE

 I offer free thirty minute virtual consultations.
-Just email us at email@example.com or fill out our "contact" form to set up a time.
+Just email us at firstname.lastname@example.org or fill out our "contact" form, or book directly on this site.
 I love when prospective patients bring lists of questions and partners, it is a great time for them to ask questions as well!

 WHAT SHOULD I EXPECT FROM A CONSULTATION?